Next Book in the Series Browse A–Z

 Publication Reading Order

-The Allan Quatermain Series with is a Literary Fiction series by H. Rider Haggard, comprising 16 books published between 1885 and 2002.
-Books are listed in publication order, which is the recommended reading sequence.
+The Allan Quatermain Series with is a Literary Fiction series by H. Rider Haggard, made up of 16 books published between 1885 and 2002.
+It begins with King Solomon's Mines (1885), and is best read in publication order.
+The most recent entry is Tales of Allan Quatermain and Others (2002), spanning 117 years of storytelling.

 Sir Henry Rider Haggard (1856-1925) was an English novelist and adventurer best known for his adventure novels set in exotic locations.
 Born into a wealthy Norfolk family, Haggard traveled extensively throughout Africa and the Middle East, which provided inspiration for his most famous works.
 He is best remembered for his novels "King Solomon's Mines" (1885) and "She" (1887), which established the "lost world" genre and were among the best-selling books of the Victorian era.
 Haggard's adventuresome spirit and vivid prose contributed to his critical and commercial success.
 He received a knighthood in 1912 for his literary achievements.
 Despite being considered a popular writer rather than a literary one, Haggard's works have endured and continue to be enjoyed by readers worldwide.